owulveryck/blog/content/post/interactive_keynote.md

 As I said before, I would not be an easy task to setup a pure browser based peer-to-peer communication, so I will fall back to the traditional web server based hub.

-the first idea is to use a RESTfull mechanism, but this has the major disadvantage of not being real-timed
+the first idea is to use a RESTfull mechanism, but this has the major disadvantage of not being real-timed.
+What I would like is a communication HUB that would broadcast events as soon as they are reveived.

+I've implemented a server in go to do so.
+The clients will talk to the server over websockets which are now natively present in every modern browsers.

 #### the server

+I've used the [Implementation from gorilla](https://github.com/gorilla/websocket) because it seemed to be the best as of today.
+It implements all the RFC and the development is up-to-date.